DanVelarde00/Structured-Reasoning-Frameworks-for-LLM-Based-Venture-Capital-Evaluation/README.md

 4. Full evaluation results (LLM Data.xlsx)
 5. Analysis figures and visualizations (Figures/)

-**Note:** The specific Gemini 2.5 Pro Preview version used may not be publicly accessible.
+Note: The specific Gemini 2.5 Pro Preview version used may not be publicly accessible.
 For replication, use the latest available Gemini Pro model or equivalent (e.g., GPT-4, Claude Opus).

 ## Usage Instructions

-### For Researchers
+For Researchers:
 1. Review the SE rubric to understand evaluation criteria
 2. Examine sample pitch decks and their classifications
-3. Analyze evaluation results in \LLM Data.xlsx\
+3. Analyze evaluation results in LLM Data.xlsx
 4. Explore error patterns and confidence calibration
 5. Adapt frameworks for your own evaluation contexts

-### For Practitioners
+For Practitioners:
 1. Use the VC and SE knowledge stacks as due diligence checklists
 2. Apply the SE rubric to assess technical risk in early-stage ventures
 3. Reference the Combined framework approach for balanced evaluation